ballardtj/ballardtj.github.io/_posts/2025-10-15-working-more-or-less-than-25-years-ago.md

   }
 </style>

-📊 Are we working more or less than we were 25 years ago?

 In 1930, economist John Maynard Keynes famously predicted that by 2030, technology would advance so much we'd only need to work a 15-hour week.
 And even that was just so we wouldn't get bored.
 With 2030 just around the corner (relatively speaking), how are we tracking?

 The answer is a little complicated.
 Just looking at average hours can be misleading, because a rise in part-time work could pull the average down without full-time workers' hours actually changing.